Before the Next Pandemic, an Ambitious Push to Catalog Viruses in Wildlife

 Many argue that the wisest use of limited global scientific and financial resources is to focus on surveillance, detection, and intensive study of new diseases as they spill over from the wild into humans.
 But one infectious disease expert has a more ambitious plan — to sample much of the world’s vast wildlife populations to identify the likely viral culprits that could spark the next pandemic.

 It’s a daunting prospect.
 Scientists have identified only 4,000 of the estimated 1.67 million viruses thought to exist on earth.
-The goal of infectious disease expert Dennis Carroll and his Global Virome Project is, over the next decade, to enlist an international network of scientists to eventually collect hundreds of thousands of those viruses and map their genomes.
+The goal of Dennis Carroll and his Global Virome Project is, over the next decade, to enlist an international network of scientists to eventually collect hundreds of thousands of those viruses and map their genomes.
 Carroll estimates the cost of the project at $1.2 billion.

 “We know that all future viral threats already exist and they are circulating in wildlife,” Carroll said.
 “Rather than waiting for that future threat to spill over into us and then become aware of it and react to it, the Global Virome Project is about going out into that population of wildlife and documenting and characterizing what is out there, and then being able to risk-stratify among all of the things you discover — which ones do you need to pay attention to?”